2016 and onward: DAI AWARENESS DOCUMENT

 ● Who thrives?
 Who dies?
 Whose body matters?
 Whose history survives?
 Who gets policed?
 Who is safe?
 Who is missing?

 The DAI wishes to thank the authors for this very important work.
 We thoughtfully embrace everything that has been brought forward and we fully acknowledge our institutional responsibility for making sure that our community can indeed be(come) that space that cultivates awareness.

 The authors have explicitedly stated that this text should be a "living document".
 Your (= students, crew members, tutors) additions or suggestions for improvement are therefore more than welcome.
-Please bring them forward at the regular Council meetings or, if you wish, directly to DAI's director.
+Please bring them forward at the regular Council meetings or directly to DAI's director.